elalamiimed/HITSZCS/README.md

 ## Contribution for the exam
 - Contributing to this repository is very appreciated, you are welcome to contribute whenever you can help.
 - Here is how you can [Contribute](https://github.com/elalamiimed/HITSZCS/blob/main/Contribution.md) for the exam, make sure to submit you contributions to this email: Hitszcscontribution@proton.me
-- To contribute succesfully look up the template above.
+- To contribute succesfully, look up the template above.
 - You can also contribute by providing content such as books, PPT slides, and other valuable content.
 - You can also suggest your own ideas that will help this project succeed.

 ## WHY GITHUB AND NOT OTHER PLATFORMS
-- GitHub repositories are easy to use and more organized.
+- GitHub repositories are easy to use and very organized.
 - Git is very simple and with a couple of steps you can make a repository.
-- Most of computer science groups are separated so the information can not be shared in between.
+- Most computer science groups are separated so the information can not be shared in between.
-- Everyone can access to it and contribute to this project.
+- Everyone has access to it and can contribute to this project.

 ## LICENSE DETAILS
 For more details about the license, please make sure to read carefully.